Automattic/git-conceal/README.md

 ### Unlock a Repository

-After you freshly clone a repository which contains files which has been encrypted by `git-conceal`, you need to provide the symmetric key that your coworkers would have shared with you to decrypt it:
+After you freshly clone a repository which contains files which have been encrypted by `git-conceal`, you need to provide the symmetric key that your coworkers would have shared with you to decrypt it:

 ```bash
 # Option 1: Provide the key via an environment variable (base64 encoded)